andrewpopa/ptfe-vagrant-dev/README.md

 ```

 ## execute the installer directly

+run the installation script after login to vagrant box

 ```bash
 curl https://install.terraform.io/ptfe/stable | sudo bash
 ```
 ## in our case we have `vagrant` box running with hard coded ip we select it

+keep in mind you should choose interface which was configure on your vagrant box

 ```bash
 Determining local address